brettohland/fuckingformatstyle/sections/quiz.md

 {{< expand "Just show the earliest and latest dates" "⇅" >}}

 The interval formatter just shows the earliest and latest dates in a range.
-There's limited customization options.

 See <a href="/#interval-date-style-date-range">Interval Style</a>